wingardchris/my_website/content/en/about/pages.md

 +++

-## Where I have fun.
+## Where I have fun...

 Outside of my professional life, I enjoy activities that challenge me physically and mentally.
-I've developed resilience and flexibility through distance running and yoga.
-I meditate to stay grounded and explore consciousness.
-My love of cooking requires precision and creative expression.
+I love surfing, skiing, and being outside.
+I'm a mediocre runner, who (barely) managed to complete 6 marathons.
+My meditation and yoga practices keep me grounded and help me explore consciousness.
+I'm often found in the kitchen, where I brew kombucha and experiment with other new recipes.
 I also can unicycle, but my future in the circus is limited until I learn to juggle.

-* Brewed countless batches of Kombucha;
-* Worked on a small-scale organic farm in Ecuador;
-* Learned to unicycle;
-* Hosted an [alternative homecoming dance](https://www.wickedlocal.com/story/provincetown-banner/2013/11/09/nauset-senior-s-alternative-dance/38345606007/) (à la [Footlose](https://www.barstoolsports.com/blog/169663/nauset-senior-holds-alternative-dance-after-school-administraion-banned-grinding-turned-on-lights-and-made-dance-miserable)); and
-* Completed 6 Marathons
+While juggling eludes me, I still manage to build community and bring people together through food and sometimes [dancing](https://www.wickedlocal.com/story/provincetown-banner/2013/11/09/nauset-senior-s-alternative-dance/38345606007/), à la [Footlose](https://www.barstoolsports.com/blog/169663/nauset-senior-holds-alternative-dance-after-school-administraion-banned-grinding-turned-on-lights-and-made-dance-miserable))

 ![](/img/marathon.jpeg)